nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     Editing the data file directly may result in unexpected behaviour.
 </box>

-StaffSnap applicant data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Staff-Snap applicant data are saved automatically as a JSON file `[JAR file location]/data/applicantBook.json`.
 Advanced users are welcome to update data directly by editing that data file.